Transformation front kinetics in deformable ferromagnets: Theory

 where $\tensor{I}$ is the second-order identity tensor.
 It must also be emphasised that expressions \eqref{eq:volForceVMaxwell} and \eqref{eq:volEnergVMaxwell} are valid only within the individual phases ($\omega_+$ and $\omega_-$ in the current configuration) because their derivation involves application of the Gauss and the Stokes theorems to the Maxwell's equations in the integral form, requiring fields to be continuously differentiable\footnote{This can always be done because domain $\varOmega$ is arbitrary and can be chosen to exclude the interface.}.
 Both forms of $\vectorn{b}_\mathrm{E}$ and $p_\mathrm{E}$ will be used below.

-A counter-intuitive element of the magneto-mechanical coupled theory is the emergence of the surface forces of an electromagnetic nature at the interfaces, denoted above as $\vectorn{t}_\mathrm{E}$.
-Unfortunately, this is not usually explained well in the literature.
-They are the consequence of the structure of the electromagnetic body force in the bulk as given by equation \eqref{eq:EMterms}, which is the primary quantity derived from the Lorentz force acting on a collection of charges\footnote{Not to be confused with the secondary form given by equation \eqref{eq:volForceVMaxwell} that is derived from \eqref{eq:EMterms}.}.
+A counter-intuitive element of the magneto-mechanical coupled theory is the emergence of the surface force of an electromagnetic nature at the interface, denoted above as $\vectorn{t}_\mathrm{E}$.
+It is the consequence of the structure of the electromagnetic body force in the bulk as given by equation \eqref{eq:EMterms}, which is the primary quantity derived from the Lorentz force acting on a collection of charges\footnote{Not to be confused with the secondary form given by equation \eqref{eq:volForceVMaxwell} that is derived from \eqref{eq:EMterms}.}.
 Body force $\vectorn{b}_\mathrm{E}$ contains field $\vectorn{B}$, which can be discontinuous across $\sigma$.
 At first glance, one may say that $\vectorn{b}_\mathrm{E}$ just appears in the individual phases and the presence of $\sigma$ does not change anything, which will be incorrect.
 If one imagines that the interface is the limit case of a thin finite-width slice of the volume with $\vectorn{B}$ continuously differentiable everywhere, then the gradient of $\vectorn{B}$ is `large' within the slice and increases to infinity with the thickness of the slice going to zero.
 Hence, the zero-thickness limit of the volumetric integral of $\vectorn{b}_\mathrm{E}$ over the slice can be finite.

 An even more counter-intuitive situation is with the presence of the time derivative of $\vectorn{B}$ in the expression for the electromagnetic power, denoted above as $p_\mathrm{E}$.
 When $\vectorn{B}$ is discontinuous across $\sigma$, the movement of $\sigma$ means that $\vectorn{B}$ jumps `instantaneously' at points belonging to some surface, which implies that the time derivative is infinite.
 When integrated over the volume, this case becomes reminiscent of an integral of a delta-function.
 Hence, the presence of the time derivative of $\vectorn{B}$ in $p_\mathrm{E}$ leads to concentrated power $f_\mathrm{E}$ on $\sigma$.